bohendo/my-clippings/highlights/12-rules-for-life.md

  - loc 3218 - Adam’s waking to the fundamental constraints of his Being—his vulnerability, his eventual death—is equivalent to his discovery of the future.
 The future: that’s where you go to die

+ - loc 3247 - every move and writing it down for further reference in a big book.
+Here’s a productive symbolic idea: the future is a judgmental father.

  - loc 3248 - Here’s a productive symbolic idea: the future is a judgmental father.

  - loc 3462 - In that manner, a truly vicious circle takes hold: begrudging sacrifice, half-heartedly undertaken; rejection of that sacrifice by God or by reality (take your pick); angry resentment, generated by that rejection; descent into bitterness and the desire for revenge; sacrifice undertaken even more begrudgingly, or refused altogether.
 And it’s Hell itself that serves as the destination place of that downward spiral.